horeaporutiu/blockchainWorshop/README.md

 ```

 ### Create enumerated types
 Enumerated types are used to specify when a type has 1 to N possible values.
 These are useful when you know what possible values a field can take.
-So, for our coffee example, we will have 3 enumerated types:
+So, for our coffee example, we will have 4 enumerated types:

 1. Type of roast
 2. Size of batch
 3. State of batch
+4. Type of owner

 Let's define the types as below: